The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 It’s our goal to give you what you need to work with your healthcare team to create the best possible treatment plan, adhere to that plan, and increase your confidence as you manage your afib and prevent afib-related strokes.

-When you access the 2023 Get in Rhythm.
+When you purchase access to the recordings of the 2024 Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference Recordings, you receive:

-• Access to 15 hours of sessions, including presentations, panels, and Q&A sessions.
+• Access to the recordings of 15 hours of sessions, including presentations and Q&A sessions.

-• Access to our all-new online attendee forum, where you can chat with others living with afib.
-Many of our attendees have made friends with one another at the conference, and enjoy seeing each other year after year.
+• Access to our online attendee forum, where you can chat with others living with afib.

-“First time attending and we were both impressed.
-Speakers outstanding and very knowledgeable.
+“First time attending, and we were both impressed.
+Speakers were outstanding and very knowledgeable.
 Overall, everything was great.”

 “Very valuable experience.
 Well organized—sessions began and ended on time.
 The speakers were excellent—experts in their fields.”